yasgreen93/CV/README.md

 ## Yasmin Green

-I am a former forensic scientist, and am excited to a start career as a web developer with a drive for learning.
+I am a former Forensic Scientist, and am excited to a start career as a web developer with a drive for learning.
 I attended Makers Academy studying web development as I love being creative and solving problems.
 In those twelve weeks I developed a passion in clean test-driven code, object-orientated design, Nutella and ping pong.
 I am searching for a junior developer job with opportunities to learn, a fun atmosphere and some more ping pong.

 ## Skills